BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-technological-unemployment.md

         <img src="https://bradleyculley.github.io/images/exponential_divergence_in_LLMs.jpeg" />
     </div><br/><br/>

-*   I've noticed a lot of opinions on the matter simply leave it there.
+6. I've noticed lots of opinions on the matter leave it there.
-    Moravec's Paradox, real-world understanding, etc.: there is no singularity.
+    They say, "hey Moravec's Paradox, real-world understanding, etc.: there is no singularity".<br/><br/>
     I think there will be a singularity.
-The cortex has approximately the volume of a softball.
+The human cortex has approximately the volume of a softball.
     It can't be that hard to create human-level AI (understatement).
     In other words, AI will replace all jobs, but it will do so for all of them at about the same time.
 Step-change.<br/><br/>

-*   Coming at it from the other side, neural net architectures are converging.
+7. Coming at it from the other side, neural net architectures are converging.
     Transformers/LLMs are effective in broader and broader problem domains.
-    Karpathy has a good thread about this: [tinyurl.com/26vc6b36](tinyurl.com/26vc6b36).
+    Andrej Karpathy has a good thread about this: [tinyurl.com/26vc6b36](tinyurl.com/26vc6b36).<br/><br/>
     Google is using transformers in its robotics: [https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/](https://blog.google/technology/ai/google-deepmind-rt2-robotics-vla-model/).
     Brains use a single architecture for all these different problem domains, why wouldn't AI?
     There's even evidence (Nature paper!) of brains doing something roughly similar to next-token prediction: [https://www.nature.com/articles/s41562-022-01516-2](https://www.nature.com/articles/s41562-022-01516-2).

-*   I think it’ll be a species-level cross-profession transition, with a fairly concise timeline.
+8. I think it’ll be a species-level cross-profession transition, with a fairly concise timeline.
-The question then becomes: if it's everyone at once, how will we handle this?
+The question then becomes: if it's everyone at once, how will humans - all of us together - handle this?